<< RETURN TO ABOUT US PAGE

-These Bylaws govern the operation and administration of the Religion Newswriters Association.
+These Bylaws govern the operation and administration of the Religion News Association.
 These Bylaws were revised Jan.
-1, 2008 and May 1, 2009.
+1, 2008, May 1, 2000 and July 1, 2016.
 They encompass and supersede all prior revisions since the constitution was adopted June 13, 1998.
 The 1970 constitution superseded the earlier RNA constitution adopted May 24, 1952 and revised in 1956, 1957, 1959, and 1970.
 These Bylaws also supersede and replace the constitution of the James O. Supple Memorial Fund of the RNA revised June 6-7, 1981.

-The name of the organization shall be Religion Newswriters Association, hereinafter referred to as “the Association.”
+The name of the organization shall be Religion News Association, hereinafter referred to as “the Association.”

 SECTION 2.
 Incorporation